Teatro di San Carlo: History of the opera house

-1737: Construction of the Teatro di San Carlo
+1737: Construction of the Teatro di San Carlo (San Carlo Theater)

-The new opera house was designed by Giovanni Antonio Medrano, a military architect.
-Angelo Carasale, the former director of the San Bartolomeo held the primary responsibility for designing the elaborate furnishings of the Teatro di San Carlo.
+The Teatro di San Carlo (San Carlo Theater) was designed by Giovanni Antonio de Medrano, a Sicilian nobleman, royal architect and chief engineer of the kingdom, who also served as Major Regius Praefectus Mathematicis Regni Neapolitani (Major Royal Governor of Mathematics of the Kingdom of Naples) and was a teacher of Charles III of Spain.
+Angelo Carasale, the former director of the San Bartolomeo, was primarily responsible for designing the elaborate furnishings of the Teatro di San Carlo.
 The horseshoe-shaped auditorium is the oldest in the world.
-It was built at a cost of 75,000 ducats.
+It was built for 75,000 ducats.
 The hall was 28.6 meters long and 22.5 meters wide, with 184 boxes, including those of proscenium, arranged in six orders, plus a royal box capable of accommodating ten people, for a total of 1,379 seats.
-Including standing room, the theatre could hold over 3,000 people.
+Including a standing room, the theatre could hold over 3,000 people.
 The fastidious composer and violinist Louis Spohr reviewed the size and acoustic properties of this opera house very thoroughly on 15 February 1817 and concluded that:

 Much admired for its architecture, its gold decorations, and the sumptuous blue upholstery (blue and gold being the official colours of the Bourbons), the San Carlo was now the biggest opera house in the world.
-In relation to the power of the existing Bourbon Kingdom of the Two Sicilies, Beauvert notes that the design of the house, with its 184 boxes lacking any curtains was so that "no one could avoid the scrutiny by the sovereign" who had his private access from the Royal Palace.
+Concerning the power of the existing Bourbon Kingdom of the Two Sicilies, Beauvert notes that the design of the house, with its 184 boxes lacking any curtains was so that "no one could avoid the scrutiny by the sovereign" who had his private access from the Royal Palace.

-In 1809 Domenico Barbaia was appointed manager of the royal opera houses in Naples and remained in charge until 1841.
-He soon established a reputation for innovative and dazzling productions, which attracted both the public and leading singers to the opera house.
+In 1809, Domenico Barbaia was appointed manager of the royal opera houses in Naples and remained in charge until 1841.
+He soon established a reputation for innovative and dazzling productions, attracting the public and leading singers to the opera house.

 February 1816 to January 1817: Destruction by fire and rebuilding

-On 13 February 1816 a fire broke out during a dress-rehearsal for a ballet performance and quickly spread to destroy a part of building.
+On 13 February 1816, a fire broke out during a dress rehearsal for a ballet performance and quickly spread to destroy a part of the building.